jcenn/raijin/README.md

-Linux terminal utility made for quickly navigating between commonly used directories
+Linux terminal utility that allows for bookmarking commonly used directories and quickly switching between them

 ## TODO
 - [x] purge command